Angela Bundalovic: Life and career

 Angela Bundalovic studied dance and choreography at the Danish National School of Performing Arts (Den Danske Scenekunstskole).

 She made her screen acting debut as Dommeren's daughter in the film Dark Horse, which was screened in the Un Certain Regard section at the 2005 Cannes Film Festival.
 Her next film role was as the seven-year-old Sidsel in the 2006 short film Blood Sisters.
 In 2018, she played Beatrice in the first season of the Netflix series The Rain.

 Bundalovic returned to the stage during the 2018/2019 season as a dancer in Frédéric Geis's Uranus and in Ingri Fiksdal's Shadows of Tomorrow.
 Bundalovic plays the junkie Nadja in the 2020 Danish television series Limboland.

-In 2022, she is set to carry the lead role in the Martin Skovbjerg Jensen-directed film København findes ikke ("Copenhagen doesn't exist").

-The same year, Bundalovic took the lead role of Mui in the Nicolas Winding Refn Danish supernatural crime series Copenhagen Cowboy.
+In 2022, Bundalovic took the lead role in the Nicolas Winding Refn supernatural crime series Copenhagen Cowboy.
 The series was released on Netflix in 2023.

+In 2023, she played the lead role in the Martin Skovbjerg Jensen-directed film Copenhagen Does Not Exist.
+Bundalovic won the Best European Actor/Actress award at the Lecce European Film Festival for her performance.